tModLoader/tModLoader/PortingNotes_1.4.4.9.md

 ## Main
 - Check `NPC.DrawTownAttackSwing` and `DrawTownAttackGun`, may need a consistency update with the new `GetItemDrawFrame` method

-## ItemSlot
-- Should we have a creation context for shop purchasing too?
-Perhaps that could replace `PostBuyItem`?

 ## Player
 - `dropItemCheck` patches should use the `Item` overload of `NewItem`.
 Need to check for loss of modded data in multiplayer?
 OnSpawn hooks will have the wrong item instance.
 - Reapply patch for `sItem.useStyle == 13` and `sItem.useStyle == 5`?
 Do we still want this now that `NetMessage.SendData(13` is sent as well?